sprynmr/sprynmr.github.io/_drafts/reactivecocoa-mvvm-introduction.md

 [^andy]: I recently was fortunate enough to listen [Andy Matuschak](http://andymatuschak.org) give a talk along the lines of this concept where he makes a case for a "Thick value layer, thin object layer".
 The concept is similar, but focuses on how we can remove objects, and their stateful side-effecty nature, and build a more functional, testable value layer with new data structures in swift.
 [^simplification]: This is a simplified explanation for how signal chains actually work, but the basic idea is true.
 [^table-data-source]: The table data source is a great example of this, as it's delegate pattern forces the use of state on the delegate to be able to provide information to the table view when requested.
 In fact the delegate pattern in general forces a whole lot of use of state.
+[^almost]: Our nested API block could have access to it's parent's context.